The-California-Tech/california-tech/content/2024/04/26/happy-election-day.md

 Thierno Diallo:

-> I will make tickets more accessible by finding cheaper venues as the ASCIT formal is more about students bonding and enjoying each other’s company than it is about the venue.
+> I will make tickets more accessible by finding cheaper venues as the ASCIT formal is more about students bonding and enjoying each other's company than it is about the venue.
 I also plan on using our new funding as previously discussed to provide subsidized tickets for students who need the extra support amongst other initiatives.

 # Events